Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 What's a data leak?

 The Marriott International case was classified as a data breach.
 It was a direct attack from an external entity (hackers) that implanted Remote Access Trojan (RAT) along with MimiKatz, a tool for sniffing out username/password combinations in system memory.
 Together, these two tools gave the perpetrators control of the administrator account.
-The actions taken by hackers, along with Marriott International's lackluster data security protocol, created the perfect storm for an online security catastrophe.
+The actions taken by hackers, along with Marriott International's insufficient data security protocol, created the perfect storm for an online security catastrophe.
 Hundreds of millions of people had their passport and credit card numbers compromised, which could have disastrous personal impact on the affected individuals.

 How to prevent and mitigate data exposure